How to Skip the 11-Month Waiting-for-Perfect Trap: The 80% Launch Method for $30K–$70K Operators

 Q: How much do I actually lose if I wait 11–14 months to launch instead of 16 weeks?

-A: Perfectionist operators typically waste 40 weeks and $40K–$80K in opportunity cost, building websites, positioning, and offer suites the market rejects, then only hit $10K after a full rebuild that could have started in Month 1.
+A: Perfectionist operators typically waste 40 weeks and $40K–$80K in opportunity cost, then only hit $10K after a rebuild they could’ve started in Month 1.

 Q: How do I use the 80% Launch Method with its week‑by‑week compression roadmap before I build any full system?